Cologler/lquery-python/README.md

 # lquery

-try bring C# linq to python.
+Try bring C# linq to python 🎈.

-this library is a demo, not for production (yet).
+The library is a demo, not for production (yet).

-different with others (like asq):
+## Compare with Others

+Different between lquery and others (linq for python like asq):

-**lquery try convert func to SQL and query from database process.**
+**lquery try convert func (from bytecode) to SQL and query from database process.**

-## COMPARE
+## Compare with CSharp

 For C#: